 Make a party playlist

 Of the utmost importance for a number of reasons – firstly, no one wants to stay at a party when the music is bad and the atmosphere is worse.
 Make a super long playlist the night before and stick it on just as your first guests arrive.
 If you’re feeling really creative you can time the playlist so you have a few hours of chatting tunes, then some ragers to get everyone dancing, then a final hour or two of more relaxed music to round things off.
-Also, making a playlist minimises the chances of any of your guests grabbing your iPod, putting ‘their jam’ on and dancing like a twat.
+Also, making a playlist minimises the chances of any of your guests grabbing your iPod, putting ‘their jam’ on and taking over.

 Don’t get totally wasted